 We take attendance in class every day.
 Students must plan to attend all of the class meetings for the semester.
 Coming to every class, participating in class activities, and practicing outside of class are all important for successful learning.

 Grades and Transfer Credit

 Grades in noncredit ESL courses are P (pass), SP (satisfactory progress), and NP (no pass).
 No academic credit is awarded.
-However, we do offer noncredit certificate programs!
-Students who finish all the required courses in a program can apply for a noncredit ESL certificate from Mission College.
+However, we do offer noncredit certificate programs.
+Students who finish all the required courses will receive a noncredit ESL certificate from Mission College.

 The College Bookstore is located on the first floor of the Campus Center building.
 You can purchase all the books and materials you need for class here, as well as snacks and drinks.
 Hours for the bookstore are located on their website.

 Students need to get a parking permit in order to park in any campus parking lot.
 You can order a semester-long parking permit online.
 You can also get one in person at the Admissions & Records window in the Student Engagement Center.

 Q: When do the classes start and end?

 A: We follow the regular Mission College calendar.